 - (i) Revenue from construction activities is recognized over a period of time and the Company uses the input method to measure progress of delivery. - (ii) Revenue from sale of goods is recognized at a point in time when title has passed to the customer.
-Revenue is recognized on dispatch of goods and on transfer of significant risks and rewards of ownership to the buyer, which generally coincides with the delivery of goods to customers.
+Revenue is recognized when control of the goods is transferred to the buyer, which generally coincides with the delivery of goods to customers.
 Amount disclosed as revenue is inclusive of excise duty and net of returns, trade allowances, rebates, value added taxes, goods and service tax (GST) and amounts collected on behalf of third parties. - (iii) Revenue from services rendered is recognised at a point in time based on the arrangements/ agreements with the concerned parties and when the services are rendered.